 1. Reduce energy consumption as this directly relates to heat developed

-3. Place you device in a cool place
+3. Place the device in a cool place

 The first point is pretty obvious.
-Here are the worst energy consuming components of your iOS device - from strong to low impact: Video capturing, wifi operation, bright screen, cell operation, Bluetooth operation.
+Here are the worst energy consuming components of your smartphone - from strong to low impact: Video capturing, wifi operation, bright screen, cell operation, Bluetooth operation.

 Wifi operation should be turned off generally.
-Only exception is you use one of the wifi connected external accessories like OBD dongles etc.
+Only exception is you use one of the wifi connected external accessories like OBD dongles or a remote controlled action cam.

 Screen brightness can be reduced to approximately 80% without any impact on readability.
 I'm not sure the 20% make any difference in power consumption, but it is worth a try.
 In case you do not watch LapTimer while driving, you may consider reducing it far below 80%.